lilo-creator/user-management-django/README.md

 # Django User Management System

-A simple Django-based user management system featuring user registration, email verification (mocked), profile management, password change, and admin panel functionalities.
+A simple Django-based user management system featuring user registration, profile management, password change, and admin panel functionalities.

 ---

 ## Project Description

 This project provides a clean and scalable user management system built with Django.
-It supports user registration with email verification (mocked via console), profile viewing and editing, password management, and an admin panel for managing all users.
+It supports, profile viewing and editing, password management, and an admin panel for managing all users.
 The system distinguishes between normal users and admin users with appropriate access controls, and uses Bootstrap for a responsive, user-friendly interface.

 ---